Cumar-khalif/weatherDashboard/README.md

 # weatherDashboard
-Weather Dashboard help me plan for my day to day life for looking at the weather forecast and planning it accordingly.
+Weather Dashboard help me plan for my day to day life by looking at the weather forecast for the next 5 days and planning it accordingly.